 Above all, the increasing proximity of Chinese naval and air forces to the island — the Taiwan Strait is just 110 miles wide — raises the risk of a “green-to-red” surprise assault scenario.

-Under that, forces conducting exercises close to a target utilize their prepositioning to speedily transition from drill or patrol mode to war mode, at a given time or on a given signal.
+Under that scenario, forces conducting exercises near a target use their positioning to swiftly transition from drill or patrol mode to war mode at a given time or upon a given signal.

-Moscow prepositioned military units in an arc around the frontiers of Ukraine, under cover of a “winter exercises,” prior to unleashing its multi-pronged invasion in February 2022.
+Moscow prepositioned military units in an arc around the borders of Ukraine, under the cover of “winter exercises,” before unleashing its multipronged invasion in February 2022.

 Taipei’s newly released report also appears to take advantage of favorable political winds in the two democracies that cover its flanks.

-The Philippines is infuriated by the continuing encroachment of Chinese fishing fleets, backed by Coast Guard cutters and People’s Liberation Army Navy warships, in waters immediately to its west.
-The clashes have led Manila to align more closely to ally Washington and to regional democratic partners Sydney and Tokyo.
+The Philippines is infuriated by the continuing encroachment of Chinese fishing fleets, backed by coast guard cutters and People’s Liberation Army Navy warships, in waters immediately to its west.
+The clashes have led Manila to align more closely with its ally Washington and with regional democratic partners Canberra and Tokyo.

 Meanwhile, Japan is being buffeted by a gale-force blast of diplomatic, economic, information war and military coercion.
-That follows newly installed Prime Minister Sanae Takaichi, answering questions in the Diet on Nov.
-7, responding that a contingency on Japan’s southern flank would form an existential threat triggering the deployment of Tokyo’s forces.
+That follows a reply from newly installed Prime Minister Sanae Takaichi, answering questions in the Diet on Nov.
+7, that a contingency on Japan’s southern flank would form an existential threat, triggering the deployment of Tokyo’s forces.

 One pre-attack scenario for a Chinese invasion of Taiwan is seen as a “strangulation” of the island via naval units that gradually surround and blockade it on all sides, before switching to attack.

-That eventuality would force Taipei to disperse its limited manpower all around the island.
+That would force Taipei to deploy its limited manpower throughout the entire island.

 However, ongoing developments on its flanks make this “python” strategy highly risky for Chinese naval forces.

-U.S. and local militaries in both Japan and the Philippines have prepositioned units to cover maritime choke points to Taiwan’s northeast and southwest.
-This imperils any Chinese naval move through Japan’s Mikako Strait and/or the Philippines’ Bashi Channel.
+U.S. and local militaries in Japan and the Philippines have prepositioned units to cover maritime choke points to Taiwan’s northeast and southwest.
+This imperils any Chinese naval move through Japan’s Miyako Strait and/or the Philippines’ Bashi Channel.

-The risk implicit in transiting these waterways amid hostilities could force China’s generals and admirals to drop all-round attack.
-The alternative: a frontal, cross-Strait assault using naval, amphibious and airborne forces.
+The risk implicit in transiting these waterways amid hostilities could force China’s generals and admirals to drop all-around attack.
+The alternative: a frontal, cross-strait assault using naval, amphibious and airborne forces.

 Given limited frontages, that could be a bloodbath.

-Freed from the need to defend all points of the compass, Taipei could mass its forces to defend the landing sites on its China-facing coast — “Red Beaches,” in local parlance.
+Freed from the need to defend all points of the compass, Taipei could mass its forces to protect the landing sites on its China-facing coast — “Red Beaches,” in local parlance.

 Tuesday’s directive, granting defending units decentralized initiative, means faster local reaction speed.
-It also means combat sustainability in the event of central command being incapacitated, or of communications being taken out.
+It also implies combat sustainability if central command is incapacitated or communications are disrupted.

-Taipei’s Defense Minister Wellington Koo will take questions on the report from lawmakers in the Legislative Yuan on Wednesday, according to Reuters.
+Taiwanese Defense Minister Wellington Koo is scheduled to take questions on the report from lawmakers in the Legislative Yuan on Wednesday, according to Reuters.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.